egemeneser/DSA210-Term-Project/README.md

 Missing values were handled during the preprocessing stage to maintain consistency across datasets.
 In most cases, rows with missing country or year information were removed.
 Debris count were filled with zero only when the absence of data indicated no recorded activity.
 This approach minimized bias while allowing for complete comparisons across countries.

+**Selection of Top 20 Countries**

+To explore the relationship between space debris and the global leadership race, the analysis focused on countries that are most likely to compete in this race.
+These countries were identified based on their rankings in four key indicators: GDP, trade volume, military size, and HDI.
+The top 20 performers in each category were selected to represent the group of potential global leaders.

+**Data Normalization**

+To improve comparability across variables with different scales, normalization techniques were applied where necessary.
+In particular, a log10(1 + x) transformation was used for the space debris dataset to reduce skewness caused by extreme values.
+This allowed for clearer visualizations and more balanced interpretations without distorting the underlying data.

+**Normalization in Correlation Analysis**

+Although no normalization was applied during the individual visualizations of GDP, trade volume, and military size, normalization was necessary when constructing the correlation matrix.
+This ensured that variables with large numeric ranges did not disproportionately influence the results.
+Standard scaling or appropriate transformations were used to place all variables on a comparable scale, allowing for more accurate and interpretable correlation values.

 # Visualization